0xGLSS/Bug-Bounty-Methodology/Race conditions.md

 Turbo Intruder is suited to more complex attacks, such as ones that require multiple retries, staggered request timing, or an extremely large number of requests.

 ### Probe for clues
-1. Observe that after (x) number of concurent failed login attempts, you're temporarily locked out.
+1. if you're temporarily locked out. after (x) number of concurent failed login attempts
 2. Send the group of requests again in parallel.
 3. Study the responses.
 Notice that although you have triggered the account lock, more than (x) requests received the normal Invalid username and password response.
 4. Infer that if you're quick enough, you're able to submit more than three login attempts before the account lock is triggered.

 ### Proof-of-concept